 Each year Dad and I tried to visit Ben’s Camp a couple weeks before Christmas to say hello.
-Ben functioned well in the mountains, but within society he was a misfit.
-His experiences, no less than that of my father’s during the war, had left his heart laden with hate for those who were associated with the production, distribution and application of war materials that were designed to destroy thousands and thousands of lives during that terrible time etched in Ben’s mind.
+Ben functioned well in the mountains, but in society he was a misfit.
+His experiences, no less than that of my father’s during the war, had left his heart laden with hate for those who were associated with the production, distribution and application of war materials designed to destroy thousands of lives during that terrible time etched in Ben’s mind.

-Ben chose to live apart from society because he couldn’t forget the rattle of machine guns, exploding artillery shells, fumes of poison gas, and the screaming agony of the wounded and dying soldiers on the battlefields.
-The war had been over for almost forty years, but Ben still lived in the shadow of its horror and terror.
-His mind was scared for eternity.
+Ben chose to live apart from society because he couldn’t forget the rattle of machine guns, exploding artillery shells, fumes of poison gas, and the screaming agony of the wounded and dying soldiers.
+The war had been over for almost forty years, but Ben still lived in the shadow of its horror.

 Once again we bid our farewell to Ben and began our hike out of the mountains, leaving the lonely old man to cope with his misery.
 As we drove home that day I thought of old Ben and his lonely existence.